 If, like me, you have kids you should have a strong incentive to do what you can to assure their survival.
 Both my kids know to retreat back here to the farm if TSHTF.

 You might be thinking "But why plan to grow a survival garden at all?
-Can't we just store up food to get through a crisis"?
+Can't we just big up food to get through a crisis"?
 Storing food is an excellent idea, and everyone should start a stockpile of non-perishables immediately.
-Begin by acquiring a 3-week supply, then grow to 3 months, and eventually find space to store a full 12-months of basic supplies.
+Check out my favorite source below.

 major disruption to BAU.
 Every stored supply, no matter how large, will

-eventually run out.
+possibly run out.
 Long-term survival means creating a sustainable food supply, and that means growing your own food.

 That pretty much covers off the 'why' of growing a survival garden.
 The next articles in the series are going to focus on the 'how'.
 Here's some of the topics I'll be writing about: